junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean feels wrong, missing Cas, noticing something wrong, insisting going back, meeting Cas's ascending conscious as he's dying to go to Empty

-Dean wakes up to the smell of breakfast from the kitchen and sunshine comes through the window of his bedroom.
+Dean wakes up to the smell of breakfast from the kitchen, and sunshine comes through the window of his bedroom.

-His family photo frame on the bedside is the first thing comes into his eyes.
+His family photo frame on the bedside is the first thing that comes into his eyes.

-He's in his childhood home, in a bright sunny day.
+He's in his childhood home, on a bright sunny day.

 Light chitter comes from the front yard, and muffled murmurs come from outside his room.

 He gets off the bed and finds himself in his favorite nightgown and fluffy slippers.

 Sam, Mom, and Dad were already sitting around the dining room table, ready for their breakfast.
-Mary is cutting the crust off for Sam's toast.
+Mary is cutting the crust off of Sam's toast.
 John is reading a Sunday newspaper.

 "Dean!
 How's your sleep?"
 Mary smiles at him as he walks with a yawn.

-"Good as heaven."
-Dean answers without thinking, sitting down to a full plate of bacon and fried egg.
+"Good as heaven," Dean answers without thinking, sitting down to a full plate of bacon and fried egg.

 "We should go fishing," John suggests, folding the newspaper.

 Sam cheers in agreement.

 Dean bites into his breakfast.
-But he doesn't remember how it tastes like.
+But he doesn't notice what it tastes like -- it tastes nothing, just going through the motion.

 The next day is another Sunday.
 Another comfortable, lazy morning.
 Another fishing day.

 So is the day after.

-Dean pulls Sam aside after the breakfast in the third day.
+Dean pulls Sam aside after breakfast on the third day.
 "Do you notice anything weird?"

 "Like what?"
 Sam asks curiously.